GTK-lab/data-access/_episodes/01-intro_biomart.md

 trying to identify novel genes in, or positions of SNPs in a gene you are working on.
 An updated version of the website is released bimonthly.
 Old versions are accessible on the ‘Archive!’ website, dating back two years.
-Apart 5from that the ‘Pre!’ website provides displays of genomes that are still in the process of being annotated.
+Apart from that the ‘Pre!’ website provides displays of genomes that are still in the process of being annotated.
 There is also an ftp site to download large amounts of data from the Ensembl database, as well as the data-mining tool BioMart, that allows rapid retrieval of information from the databases, and